makersacademy/chitter-challenge/HABIN-README.md

 Chitter Challenge
 =================

 This is the week four weekend challenge @ Makers.
 This weekend I am making a Twitter clone, nicely named 'Chitter', users will post messages, each is called a 'Peep'.
-The challenge will follow TDD and OOD principles, and put to practice this week's learning of databases within a full stack web app.
+The challenge will follow TDD, CRUD and OOD principles, and put to practice this week's learning of databases within a full stack web app.

 Instructions:
 =================
 - rvm install ruby-2.5.0
 - bundle init

 User stories: